fugu-chop/launch_school/daily_logs/8_daily_log_apr2021.md

 __*Thoughts*__<br/>
 The Network Direction videos were recommended to me by a fellow Launch School student.
 Those, combined with some Slack posts, were incredibly helpful in clarifying the end to end process - the Link/Data-Link layer is __node to node__, such that the source and destination MAC addresses change at each 'hop', which is where I was failing to understand the data trasmission process.

+##### 30/04/21 (Fri)
+__*Concepts covered*__<br/>
+- LS170 - Networking Foundations
+  - Revision
+  - SPOT Study Session

+__*Time spent*__<br/>
+110 minutes

+__*Thoughts*__<br/>
+Some of the TLS protocol processes are a bit fuzzy in the end to end HTTP process.
+I spent a lot longer than I thought I would have to this morning going through my diagram.
+I also need to remember that decapsulation and re-encapsulation occurs at each device on the network, since the MAC addresses are changing at each 'hop', and do not indicate where the final destination of the packet should be.

+The SPOT session was helpful in confirming that I'm definitely covering the material in too much detail.
+I've definitely had the feeling that there are massive gaps in my knowledge from the curriculum material, but it appears a lot of this detail have deliberately been abstracted away.
+In fact, it seems as though the exam will actually be relatively straightforward, and conform to the study guide.